 On to our mains we were served Gin Dara which is grilled black cod marinated with either Sweet or Miso, Salmon Miso Teriyaki served with miso teriyaki sauce and golden potato cakes and a bowl of garlic rice.
 If you have't tried black cod you must if you ever see it presented on a menu, it's incredibly smooth and it's nothing like your regular cod - just try it!
 We were served garlic rice to go with these 2 delicious dishes - never had it before and I would definitely be re-ordering this again.

 Sadly that was the end of that meal and we all left with a full belly!
 If you are in Winchester I would highly recommend this place especially those sushi enthusiast.
 The food was excellent quality and their set menu's are great value for money in particular the lunch set menu's and I would highly recommend this restaurant.
 We visited on a Monday evening and they were pretty full for a Monday evening.
-I cannot wait to go back for lunch with Nicole and do a bit of christmas shopping.
+I cannot wait to go back for lunch with the little one and do a bit of christmas shopping.

 70 PARCHMENT STREET | WINCHESTER